- Categories:

 April Fools' Day FAQs

-What is the most common prank on April Fools' Day?
+When is April Fools' Day?

-Is April Fools' Day celebrated world-wide?
+Is April Fools' Day celebrated worldwide?

 April Fools' Day Activities